How to Make Your Website Accessible and Compliant

 - Level A: This is a baseline level of conformance for online content.
-It’s a starting place, but shouldn’t be the end goal for any business running a website.
+It’s a starting place, but shouldn’t be the end goal for any business with a website.

-- Level AA: AA conformance is the goal for businesses with their own websites.
-These standards are achievable for essentially any website without being too difficult or complex.
-Following these guidelines will ensure a reasonable amount of accessibility for those with disabilities.
+- Level AA: AA conformance is the goal for businesses with their websites.
+These standards are achievable for any website without being too difficult or complex.
+Following these guidelines will ensure reasonable accessibility for those with disabilities.

-- Level AAA: This is the highest level of conformance and is typically reserved for government websites and related services.
+- Level AAA: This is the highest conformance level and is typically reserved for government websites and related services.
 Average business sites may find it difficult to implement this level of conformance without drastic changes to web design.